-Regular research seminars take place in the different disciplines.
-Here, staff and doctoral students come together to hear a presentation on a piece of research by a visitor, a member of staff, or doctoral student.
+Regular research seminars take place in the different SALIS disciplines as part of the SALIS Research Seminar Series.
+Here, staff and doctoral students come together to hear a presentation on a piece of research by a visiting scholar, a member of staff, or doctoral student.
 Attendance at these seminars is not compulsory but, as it forms an important part of your training, it is highly recommended.
-The SALIS Research Seminar Series takes place predominantly on Zoom.
-Details re dates and times will be circulated shortly before semester 1 starts.
+The SALIS Research Seminar Series takes place in a hybrid format combining face to face sessions with online sessions on zoom.
+The dates and times of the seminars are circulated shortly before each semester starts.
 Anyone interested in contributing to a seminar should email Jennifer.Bruen@dcu.ie.